-During the complimentary consultation, Dr. Sean performs a microscopic hair analysis to evaluate the skin as well as the shaft around the hair.
+During the consultation, Dr. Sean performs a microscopic hair analysis to evaluate the skin as well as the shaft around the hair.
 This provides a vital information as to what is causing the hair loss, either genetics and other causes.
 He also performs other tests such as the “pull test,” which is indicative of a condition called Telogen effluvium.
 He also conducts a lab test including blood count, thyroid hormone level, and ferritin count to make sure that these lab values are okay.
 Based on one’s medical condition, he then recommends the best treatment option.

 Does Dr. Sean have video testimony from a woman who has had a hair transplant done?